ShrinathGupta/HTML-Extractor/README.md

 # HTML-Extractor
-This will extract the innerHTML pf a particular tag from all the HTMLs of the application and will save it on particular directory in JSON format.
+This will extract the innerHTML of a particular tag from all the HTMLs of the application and will save it on particular directory in JSON format.

 # Enviroment Setup
 Install nodejs